todogroup/ospodefinition.org/README.md

 **[HOW]** The way the people behind an OSPO achieve this is by creating and maintaining a framework covering the following aspects: strategy, governance, compliance, and community engagement.
 The OSPO's strategy focuses on aligning the organization's open source goals with its overall organization objectives.

-**[WHY]** An OSPO serves as a vital bridge between an organization and the open source community, helping to ensure that the organization is a good steward of open source software and can reap the benefits of open source adoption while minimizing risks.

 > OSPOs can be formed in various sectors, regions, and organizational sizes including private and public organizations such as academics, NGOs, foundations, governments, and public administrations, as well as small, medium, and large companies.
 It's also important to note that the term "Program" in OSPOs can sometimes be excluded (Open Source Office).

 ## Basic Segmentation

 There is no broad template for building an open source program that applies across all industries, or even across all companies in a single industry.
-However we can categorize the functions of a typical OSPO into different categories, depending on the nature of the organization and its motivators.
+However we can categorize the functions of an OSPO into different categories, depending on the nature of the organization and its motivators.

-* `📈 Business-Oriented`: OSPOs are usually established within for-profit organizations, such as enterprises, that are primarily focused on creating business value through the use of open source software.
+* `📈 Business-Oriented`: OSPOs established within for-profit organizations, such as enterprises, that are primarily focused on creating business value through the use of open source software.

     * **Drivers of Motivation:** Innovation / Risk Management / Legal Compliance Talent Retention

-* `🎓 Educational-Oriented`: OSPOs are usually established by educational institutions, such as universities or schools, that are focused on using open source software to support teaching, research and learning activities.
+* `🎓 Educational-Oriented`: OSPOs established by educational institutions, such as universities or schools, that are focused on using open source software to support teaching, research and learning activities.

     * **Drivers of Motivation:** Curriculum development / Student Engagement / Open Data / Knowledge Sharing

-* `👩‍🏫 Business-Educational`: OSPOs are usually for-profit organizations that provide training and certification and are likely to collaborate with `educational-oriented` types.
+* `👩‍🏫 Business-Educational`: OSPOs established within for-profit organizations that provide training and certification and are likely to collaborate with `educational-oriented` types.

     * **Drivers of Motivation: hybrid between `📈 Business-Oriented`and `🎓 Educational-Oriented`

-* `🏛 Social-Gov-Oriented`: OSPOs are usually established within a government or public administrators that are focused on using open source software to achieve social or public policy objectives (e.g serving citizens).
+* `🏛 Social-Gov-Oriented`: OSPOs established within a government or public administrators that are focused on using open source software to achieve social or public policy objectives (e.g serving citizens).

     * **Drivers of Motivation:** Interoperability / Open Data / Accessibility / Inclusion / Privacy / Security / Transparency

-* `🌳 Social-NonGov-Oriented`: OSPOs are typically established within non-governmental organizations (NGOs) or foundations that are dedicated to using open source software to create positive social change.
+* `🌳 Social-NonGov-Oriented`: OSPOs established within non-governmental organizations (NGOs) or foundations that are dedicated to using open source software to create positive social change.

     * **Drivers of Motivation:** Innovation / Interoperability / Social Justice / Disaster Relief / Humanitarian Aid / Environmental Protection / Sustainable Development